-D10.
+(on a 4.0 scale): D7 .
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 D10.
 Does an open admission policy, if reported, apply to transfer students?
-Yes No D11.
+Yes No D11 .
 Describe additional requirements for transfer admission, if applicable: One recommendation required.
 Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: 1.7 D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 65 Unit type credits D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 96 Unit type credits D15.
+Report the lowest grade earned for any course that may be transferred for credit: 1.7 or C- D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: 65 credits D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: 96 credits D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 32 D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 D17.
 Describe other transfer credit policies: At least 9 hours in major and 6 hours in any minor must be taken at EMU.

-E. ACADEMIC OFFERINGS AND POLICIES

-E1.
-Special study options: Identify those programs available at your institu tion.
-Refer to the glossary for or definitions. □ Accelerated program □ Honors program □ Cooperative education program □ Independent stud □ Cross-registration □ Internships □ Distance learning □ Liberal arts/cared □ Double major □ Student-designed □ Dual enrollment □ Study abroad □ English as a Second Language (ESL) □ Teacher certifica □ Exchange student program (domestic) □ Weekend college □ External degree program □ Other (specify): Adult degree completion programs in nursing and management. ly er combination l major tion program E2.
-Has been removed from the CDS.
+T A GARRANG OFFERNAGG AND BOATGIEG E. ACADEMIC OFFERINGS AND POLICIES E1.
+Special study options: Identify those programs available at your institution.
+Refer to the glossary for definitions. ☐ Accelerated program ☐ Honors program ☐ Cooperative education program ☐ Independent study Cross-registration Internships Distance learning Liberal arts/career combination □ Double major □ Student-designed major □ Student-designe ✓ Dual enrollment ✓ Study abroad ✓ English as a Second Language (ESL) ✓ Teacher certification program Exchange student program (domestic) Weekend college Exemal degree program Exemal degree program Other (specify): adult degree completion programs in nursing and management

 E3.
-Areas in which all or most students are required to complete some c ourse work prior to gradu ation: Arts/fine arts ☐ Humanities ☐ Computer literacy ☐ Mathematics ☐ English (including composition) ☐ Philosophy ☐ Foreign languages ☐ Sciences (biological of Social science) ☐ History ☐ Social science ☐ Other (describe): Christian faith and life wellness Library Collections: The CDS publishers will collect library data again place. oraries Survey is ir F. STUDENT LIFE F1.
-Percentages of first-time, first-year (freshman) degree-seeking stude enrolled in Fall 2015 who fit the following categories: ents and degree-seeking u adergraduates First-time, first-year (freshman) students Undergraduates Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) Percent of men who join fraternities Percent of women who join sororities 34 40 Percent who live in college-owned, -operated, or -affiliated housing 84 62 Percent who live off campus or commute 16 38 Percent of students age 25 and older 8 Average age of full-time students 19 Average age of all students (full- and part-time) 19

-72. Activities offered Identify those programs available at your institution. ☐ Campus Ministries ☐ Choral groups ☐ Concert band ☐ Dance ☐ Drama/theater ☐ International Student Organization ☑ Literary magazine ☐ Marching band ☐ Model UN ☑ Music ensembles ☑ Musical theater ☐ Opera □ Radio station ☑ Student government ☑ Student newspaper ☑ Student-run film society ☑ Symphony orchestra □ Television station Pep band ∑ Yearbook F3.
-ROTC (program offered in coop None offered. peration with Reserve Office ers' Training Corps) F4.
-Housing: Check all types of coll institution. ege-owned, -operated, or - affiliated housing available for undergraduates at your ☐ Coed dorms ☐ Men's dorms ☐ Women's dorms ☐ Special housing for disabled students ☐ Special housing for international students ☐ Fraternity/sorority housing ☐ Cooperative housing ☐ Theme housing ☐ Wellness housing ☐ Other housing options (specify): International communities available.
+Areas in which all or most students are req quired to complete some co ourse work prior to graduat ion: ☑ Arts/fine arts ☐ Computer literacy ☑ English (including composition) ☑ Foreign languages ☑ History ☐ Other (describe): ⋈ Humanities ⋈ Mathematics ⋈ Philosophy ⋈ Sciences (biological or ⋈ Social science physical) F. STUDENT LIFE F1.
+Percentages of first-time, first-year (freshmenrolled in Fall 2016 who fit the following of First-time, first-year (freshman) students ergraduates Undergraduates Percent who are from out of state (exclude intaliens from the numerator and denominator) Percent of men who join fraternities Percent of women who join sororities Percent who live in college-owned, -operated Percent who live off campus or commute Percent of students age 25 and older Average age of full-time students Average age of all students (full- and part-time) , or -affiliated housing 29 0 0 82 18 1 18 18 34 0 0 59 41 4 20 20 F2.
+Activities offered Identify those programs av wailable at your institution.
+Literary magazine Marching band Model UN Music ensembles Musical theater Opera Pep band □ Radio station □ Student government □ Student newspaper □ Student-run film societ □ Symphony orchestra □ Television station □ Yearbook y F3. $\label{eq:ROTC} \textbf{ROTC programs offered.}$ No ROTC programs offered.
+Reserve Officers' Training Corps) F4.
+Housing: Check all types of college-owned, - institution.
+Coed dorms Men's dorms Women's dorms Apartments for married students Apartments for single students Other housing options (specify): operated, or -affiliated house Special housing for description of the special housing for in the special housing for interest of the special housing the special housing the special wellness housing the special wellness housing the special housin isabled students nternational students ates at your